netreplica/graphite/docs/CONTAINERLAB.md

 ## Changing visualization icons

 All the nodes in our visualization so far represented by the same "router" icon.
 Let's assume that nodes at tier-1 in our Clos topology can act as L2 switches, and we want to reflect that in the visualization.
 To achieve that, we can use custom label again, with a name `graph-icon`.
+See possible `graph-icon` values [here](LABELS.md#node-icons).

 1. Open the topology YAML file in the text editor and append the following line to each `node1-*` definition.